-The dividend tax situation has suddenly got a lot worse for UK investors, so high-yielding shares and funds should duck under your tax testudo next.
+The dividend tax situation has got a lot worse for UK investors in recent years, so high-yielding shares and funds should duck under your tax testudo next.

-By all means prioritise protection for your growth shares if you think CGT is the bigger problem, but bear in mind you can defuse capital gains every year and you can always defer a sale.
+By all means prioritise protection for your growth shares if you think CGT is the bigger problem.
+But bear in mind you can defuse capital gains every year, and you can usually defer a sale.